Published Jun 21, 2022

 EyeCare America

-EyeCare America is a public service program that offers no-cost eye exams as well as free or discounted medication.
+EyeCare America is a public service program through the American Academy of Ophthalmology that offers free eye exams as well as free or discounted medication.
 EyeCare America has various programs to help members save money including its Seniors Program and Glaucoma Program.
 Learn more about EyeCare America here.

 New Eyes